avegaraju/avegaraju.github.io/_posts/2025-09-03-multi-agent-workflow-coding.md

 ## Setting Up Your Own Agents

-You can set up similar agents using any AI tool that supports custom instructions or configurations.
-The key is giving each agent a specific role and making them stick to it.
+You can set up a similar multi-agent workflow using any AI tool that supports custom instructions or configurations.
+The key idea in agentic development is giving each agent a specific role and making them stick to it.

 For each agent, I created specific instructions: